Skip to main content Skip to accessibility

 Public engagement summary report on assisted dying in Jersey

 A public engagement summary report was published in May 2022.
-The report identified the key themes from this first phase of engagement, which informed the development of detailed proposals which are the focus of Phase 2 public consultation.
+The report identified the key themes from this first phase of engagement, which informed the development of detailed proposals which were the focus of Phase 2 public consultation.

 Phase 2: public consultation